 #1 Colors, colors, colors – a big topic on our blog.
-Enjoy the brilliant pearl white & ice-blue Lagoon.
-It’s a strange, pale, soft light similar to twilight.
+Enjoy a brilliant pearl white & ice-blue clad Lagoon, a strange, pale, soft light similar to to an eternal, shimmering twilight.
 Have you ever seen Venice shrouded in this matte, opaque winter hues, which are even brighter when the sun rays are playing on the water surface?

-#3 Even though the Christmas tree was gone this morning from the Piazza, Venetians keep their stelle di Natale plants !!!
-My grandmother at least, has become an expert in cultivating them through the year.
+#3 Even though the Christmas tree was removed on 7 January from the Piazza, Venetians keep their stelle di Natale plants !!!
+My grandmother has become an expert in cultivating them, and they thrive throughout the year.
 They “live” on a quiet window sill where they can soak up the early morning sun all year long.
 This means that, yes, we ave an ever-growing collection of stelle di Natale plants :-)

 #4 Acqua alta is one of the reasons why January can feel uncomfortable, but then it lasts for a few hours while returning twice a day during winter (once a day during summer, by the way).
 Usually, the first acqua alta of the year co-incides with the New Moon.
 You can read more about the background of high tides in town, and what to expect, in this article on the blog.

-#5 Food is delicious!!
+#5 Food is delicious in January!
 So many Christmas cookies still around while new zaléti are being baked for Carnival, and of course, le fritole – frittelles, which come in all shapes and flavors!
-We also get them in rose hues, that is flavored with Alchermes liquor.
+We also get them in rose hues, flavored with Alchermes liquor.

 #6 Delicious winter fruit, salads, vegetables.
 All we need for a late-winter detox menu, helping to strengthen the immune system during the cold months.

-#7 Windows and counters at pastry stores come decorated with marzipan pralines, alchermes-flavored zaleti cookies, or chocolate truffles, recalling the soft hues of winter.
+#7 Windows and counters at pastry stores come decorated with marzipan pralines, alchermes-flavored zaleti cookies, or chocolate truffles, recalling the soft hues of winter outside.
 If you ask me, Venetian pastry stores are practicing for Valentine’s Day :-)

-#8 Let’s be practical – winter sales invite you to take a walk around through the shops in town.
+#8 Winter sales invite you to take a walk around the shops in town.

 #9 Tea and spices confer energy and health in the icy month of the year.
 We use yellow and red spices to balance out energy, based on the wisdom of the Venetian color wheel (more in our Spice Atelier, La Spezeria, soon)